aspelund/MAValidator/README.md

 MAValidator
 ===========

-Small javascript validation library that is easy to use for async validation and validation chains.
+The objective for this minimal library was to be able to easily validate html forms.
+The forms should be validated both immediately after input is done (i.e. the user has written an email and the input looses input) as well as before a submit of a form is done.
+Moreover, I wanted the validator work with asynchronous and sychronous tests, and I wanted to be able to give the user instant feedback on the data entered, without having to mess with io in the validator itself.

 Uses MADeferred (see https://github.com/aspelund/MADeferred/) and jQuery.

 Here is an example validation for immediate validation after a input field has changed:
 ```html